Prakhar-USF/ml-reddit/README.md

 # Resources in this repository

-The code fof this project is divided into several notebooks, each of which regards a part of the workflow that we went through.
-Both final versions and their [drafts](/drafts) is saved here for the purpose of future review.
+The code for this project is divided into several notebooks, each of which regards a part of the workflow that we went through.
+Both final versions and their [drafts](/drafts) are saved here for the purpose of future review.

 The finalized notebooks that combine into our entire work includes: